 Usually no. See Internal Revenue Code Section 7702B.

-Usually no, unless they exceed the applicable per diem limit.
+Usually, no, unless they exceed the applicable per diem limit.
 See Internal Revenue Code Section 101g.

 Elimination Period

-Varies, but 0 or 90 seem to the most common, though some policies have longer elimination periods.
+Varies, but 0 or 90 seem to be the most common, though some policies have longer elimination periods.

 Varies, but usually 0-90 days